Signs of Dementia & Alzheimer’s disease

 12. Lack of interest: Passion for activities has disappeared.

-16. Fearful: similar to confusion, but with paranoia and other changes.
+16. Fearful: Similar to confusion, but with paranoias and other changes.

-18. High blood pressure: when normal was standard
+18. High blood pressure: from when normal was standard

-Make an appointment with your loved one’s GP (general practitioner) or geriatrician,
+make an appointment with your loved one’s GP (general practitioner) or geriatrician, or connect with one of your local Alzheimer or dementia groups.

 ” Signs of Dementia” Copyright (c) 2021-2023 Judith Allen Shone